Youth Programs

 Helping pupils become professionals.

 Through an orientation at Film Independent, Fellows learn how to integrate their knowledge into the curriculum of LA County schools and work with teachers to tailor their lessons to include screenings, conversations and hands-on instruction on filmmaking.
-As a capstone to the program, classes visit Film Independent's offices to learn about various career paths in the arts, watch a showcase of Fellows’ films and learn about submitting their own work to festivals.
+As a capstone to the program, classes visit Film Independent to learn about various career paths in the arts, watch a showcase of Fellows’ films and learn about submitting their own work to festivals.

 Additional Opportunities